-Dental research students at the 2014 American Association for Dental Research annual meeting
+Dental student research presenters at the national 2015 American Association for Dental Research (AADR) annual meeting in Boston, Massachusetts.

-The opportunity to conduct research with faculty mentors is a major reason why students choose to attend The University of Iowa College of Dentistry.
+The opportunity to conduct research with faculty mentors is a major reason why students choose to attend the University of Iowa College of Dentistry and Dental Clinics.
 Whether examining patients for dental-related stress or evaluating the response of cultured cells to implant materials, students are furthering dental knowledge daily at Iowa.

 The Dental Student Research Program provides several sources of research program opportunities for students.
-A student research awardee will learn about a specific research area and gain experience in working with a laboratory team, a dentist scientist, and a faculty mentor who has achieved recognition as a contributing member of the scientific community.
+Student research award recipients will learn about a specific research area and gain experience in working with a laboratory team, a dentist scientist, and a faculty mentor who has achieved recognition as a contributing member of the scientific community.
 Awardees are encouraged to present their research at the annual meeting of the Iowa Section of the AADR, the annual AADR/IADR meetings, or other specialty meetings.

-The Dental Student Research Program is directed by Dr. John Warren, associate professor in the Department of Preventive & Community Dentistry.
-Dr. Teresa Marshall, also an associate professor in the Department of Preventive & Community Dentistry supports the program as assistant director.
+The Dental Student Research Program is co-directed by Dr. Teresa Marshall and Dr. John Warren, associate professors in the Department of Preventive & Community Dentistry.
+Dr. So Ran Kwon, associate professor in the Department of Operative Dentistry, supports the program as assistant director.
 Ms. Lynn Schaul, program administrator, assists in coordinating activities through the Office of Dental Student Research.